-A: No, Commission staff have advised that only the Legislature can establish individual voter qualifications.
+A: No. The Wisconsin Supreme Court ruling has not affected guidance that only the Legislature can establish individual voter qualifications.
 The authority of the Legislature to establish voter qualifications is rooted in the Wisconsin Constitution.
-The WEC, along with state agencies, county or local governing bodies and/or election officials, cannot pass ordinances or establish rules that add qualifications for an eligible elector to cast a ballot.
-The Executive Order issued by the Governor on July 30, 2020 that requires face coverings in certain situations does not apply to voters.
-No voter should be refused a ballot for lack of wearing a face covering.
+The WEC, along with county or local governing bodies and/or election officials, cannot pass ordinances or establish rules that add qualifications for an eligible elector to cast a ballot.

-Clerks may establish procedures to allow for voters without facial coverings to cast a ballot safely on election day.
+Clerks may establish procedures to allow for voters without facial coverings to safely cast a ballot on election day.
 This may involve using designated areas of the polling place for these voters or assigning poll workers with additional personal protective equipment (PPE) to serve these voters.